Musical Leadership at a Glance (Bio below)

 -----------------------------------------

 Don has been singing, directing, and arranging for a cappella choruses since, well... a long time ago in a galaxy far, far away.
 Don and his wife Chris (SHH member and leader) co-directed their a cappella group in graduate school at Cornell University.
 He joined Jersey Harmony Express, the predecessor of SHH, in 2011 and grew as a contributor with his vocal percussion and arranging skills.
-As president, Don has led the development of a Music Advisory Board to help set the musical vision as the organization went through a complete transformation to a mixed chorus as “Somerset Hills Harmony”.
+As president from 2015-2021, Don led the development of a Music Advisory Board to help set the musical vision as the organization went through a complete transformation to a mixed chorus as “Somerset Hills Harmony”.
+He also led the organization through the Covid years, helping to pioneer drive-in rehearsals and concerts, as well as helping the chorus to create quality virtual performance.

-In 2017, Don and Chris became co-directors of the Bridgewater-Raritan High School A Cappella Alliance, an after-school workshop and performing ensemble for students looking to expand their musical horizons beyond traditional choral music to the world of contemporary a cappella.
+From 2017-2023, Don and Chris served as co-directors of the Bridgewater-Raritan High School A Cappella Alliance, an after-school workshop and performing ensemble for students looking to expand their musical horizons beyond traditional choral music to the world of contemporary a cappella.
 He has spearheaded SHH’s longtime partnership with the Bridgewater-Raritan scholastic arts community, including the establishment of the annual "Pluckemin A Cappella Festival" held each June.

-Don has published more than twenty contemporary a cappella arrangements, is a published book author and part-time stand-up comedian.
-Don and Chris have four daughters, two of whom are also part of the Somerset Hills Harmony family.
+Don has published more than thirty contemporary a cappella arrangements, is a published book author, former comedy show performer/producer, and certified cow whisperer.
+Don and Chris have four daughters, two of whom are Somerset Hills Harmony alumni.
 Professionally, Don is an executive with a global marine and e-commerce company.

 Doug has been an active member of the Barbershop Harmony Society (BHS) since 1983 and is currently President of the Atlantic Harmony Brigade.
 He also performs with the NYC-based Voices of Gotham and Somerset Hills, NJ choruses.
 Over the years Doug has served many roles.
 He has been as a Section Leader for multiple voice parts in multiple choruses, a Choreographer, Music VP, Assistant Director, and front line Musical Director.
 His performing quartets have appeared on radio, national television, and in commercials.
 Doug has competed in multiple competitions including qualifying for the Mid-Atlantic District contest.
 He has been selected to coach quartets from across the country and taught musical leaders at multiple Districts' Harmony schools and the Barbershop Harmony Society's Harmony University.
 Administratively, Doug was elected and served on the Mid-Atlantic Board of Directors and the Barbershop Harmony Society International Board of Directors.
 In 2015, the Mid-Atlantic District inducted Doug into their Hall of Honor.